Generic Reed-Solomon Codes Achieve List-decoding Capacity: Introduction

-where the maximum is over all partitions of $[\ell].$ Note that the result is independent of the characteristic of the underlying field. \end{theorem}
+\begin{restatable}[Dimension of Generic Intersection]{theorem}{dimgen} Given $A_1, \hdots, A_{\ell} \subseteq [n]$ of size at most $k$, for a $k \times n$ generic matrix $W$, we have that where the maximum is over all partitions of $[\ell].$ Note that the result is independent of the characteristic of the underlying field. \end{restatable}

 The proof of Theorem~\ref{thm:main-dim} appears in Section~\ref{sec:gzp_implies_mds}.
 Since the RHS of (\ref{eq:gen-dim}) has a maximum over exponentially many terms in $\ell$, it gives an $\lp\exp(\tilde{O}(\ell))k\rp$-time algorithm for computing the generic intersection dimension.
-In Section~\ref{sec:inv-theory}, we give a $\poly(k,\ell)$-time algorithm to compute the RHS of (\ref{eq:gen-dim}) by reducing it non-commutative rank computation (see Theorem~\ref{thm:poly-time}).
-We give an alternative algorithm in Appendix~\ref{app:compute}.
+In Section~\ref{app:compute}, we give a $\poly(n,\ell)$-time time algorithm for computing generic intersection dimension via LP duality and submodular optimization.
+In Appendix~\ref{sec:inv-theory}, we give an alternative $\poly(n,\ell)$-time algorithm to compute the RHS of (\ref{eq:gen-dim}) by reducing \emph{to a} non-commutative rank computation (see Theorem~\ref{thm:poly-time}).

 In literature, one can find many problems that are similar or related to Theorem~\ref{thm:main-dim} in a range of subjects like Schubert calculus, intersection theory, matroid theory, representation stability and homological algebra to name a few.
 For example, it seems conceivable that there is a matroid-theoretic description or that there is a formula for the intersection dimension coming from Schubert calculus and intersection theory.
 Despite that, it seems very difficult to adapt the techniques from any of those subjects to say anything meaningful about the problem above, but a more in-depth analysis from the view-point of any of those subjects could lead to new insights in broader contexts (see Section~\ref{subsec:future}).